guchiam/node_catalogue/README.md

 ######used routers for topic

 * GET /topics - get topic list
-* GET /topic/:id - get information about one topic
+* GET /topic/:id - get information about one topic by ID or by SLUG
 * GET /topic/:id/subtopics - get subtopics of parent topic
 * GET /topic/:id/products - get products for the topic
 * POST /topic - create a topic